-Employment Agreements- We have employment agreements with certain of our executive officers which provide for employment of the officers through March 31, 2014, and which provide for extensions at the end of the term, subject to the parties' mutual agreement.
-As of March 31, 2013, the minimum annual total compensation under these agreements was \$886,300.
+Employment Agreements - We have employment agreements with certain of our executive officers which provide for employment of the officers through May 31, 2014, and which provide for extensions at the end of the term, subject to the parties' mutual agreement.
+As of June 30, 2013, the minimum annual total compensation under these agreements was \$913,100.

 Construction Commitments - During the first quarter of 2012 the Company received a grant from The U.S. Maritime Administration to construct a new section to extend Dry Dock #6.
 This grant is a portion of a \$10 million appropriation by Congress for capital improvements and for maritime training programs at small shipyards.
 The grant funds must be spent in 2 years or less, and the company must adhere to various recordkeeping and filing requirements.
 The Company must maintain title to the purchased equipment for a minimum of 2 years, and "Buy American" as much as practical.
-The total cost of the project is \$2.482 million of which the Federal share for reimbursement is \$1.117 million, and the "required portion" by the Company is \$1.365 million.
+The total cost of the project is \$2.6 million of which the Federal share for reimbursement is \$1.117 million, and the "required portion" by the Company is \$1.365 million.
 The Company must expend the required portion before any portion of the Federal share is distributed.
-At December 31, 2012, the Company has spent \$1.7 million on the construction of the dry dock section.
-The Company has elected to receive the reimbursement at the completion of the project; therefore, \$1.1 million and \$418,000 is included in "Other Receivables" at March 31, 2013 and December 31, 2012, respectively.
+At December 31, 2012, the Company had spent \$1.7 million on the construction of the dry dock section.
+The Company has elected to receive the reimbursement at the completion of the project; therefore, \$418,000 is included in "Other Receivables" at December 31, 2012.
+The Company completed the dry dock and was reimbursed in the second quarter of 2013.

 In 2012, we purchased 50 acres of property adjoining our Conrad Deepwater facility for \$5.6 million.
-Our current plans are to add one new construction site and upgrade the existing building for manufacturing.
-The expansion was approved by the board and is currently in progress.
-We plan to start operations at this site in June 2013.
+Management's expansion plan, to add one new construction site and upgrade the existing building for manufacturing, was approved by the board.
+We started operations at this site in June 2013, while concurrently completing the expansion.